akeminvoke/limkokwing-test/README.md

     });
     ````
     ->this ajax can be found in question1.blade.php
-    -> as you can see we are using CSRF token the purpose is it will use user-specific token in all form submissions and side-effect        URLs to prevent Cross-Site Request Forgeries
+    -> as you can see we are using CSRF token inside the header the purpose is it will use user-specific token in all form submissions       and side-effect URLs to prevent Cross-Site Request Forgeries.
     -> we are using the method 'POST' and send the request with json type
     -> success property(which is apart of ajax property) will receive a respons from the api and allocate those repons back into              selected div. in this case we allocatate the anwser in ' $("#ans").html(data.result)';

     b) back-end
       ->function for this module can be found in Question1 Controller.
-      -> all the request declare inside  $a for variable A , $b for variable B, and $c for variable C
+      -> all the request must be declare first.in this case i declare request value  inside  $a for variable A , $b for variable B, and          $c for variable C.
       ->below is structure of the function
       `````````````````````````````````````````````````````````````````
       public function getresult(Request $request)